Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.md

 - [ ] Add gene expression data for `dmf` data
 - [ ] Add morphology dataset
 - [ ] Add plotting functionality on genomes

+## 2023.09.07

+- [x] Run test run on `cell.py` on interactive cpu. → `20it/s` very slow, M1 is nearly `2000 it/s`
+- [x] Filter in cell dataset talking a terribly long time.
+Can Globus transfer for now but should figure out how we can speed up filtering. → Started transfer
+- [x] Write on dataset merge issues → [[Merging Dataset Issues|dendron://torchcell/src.torchcell.datasets.cell#merging-dataset-issues]]
+- [x] The limitation again looks like IO from reading data from `lmdb`.
+We should be able to take advantage of multithreading for this.
+Try multithreading filtering delta interactive cpu. → There does look to be a speed up to `120it/s` on 16 cpu.
+With this the job with finish in 30 hrs...
+For now just going to run things locally and tranfer with Globus, since it takes around 2 hours to transfer the data...
+This isn't a great solution for the library.
+- [x] Try a cpu slurm job with 32 cpu. → This fails due to some `sqlite3` error.
+To use `num_workers > 0` we need to be to pickle the dataset for multiprocessing, this cannot be done if there is a database open. `self.genome` is using a `sqlite3` database.
+- [x] Fix `dmf` dataset so it can work with `lmdb` and `num_workers > 0`  → [[Using LMDB with Dataloader num_workers ge 0|dendron://torchcell/src.torchcell.datasets.scerevisiae.costanzo2016#using-lmdb-with-dataloader-num_workers-ge-0]]
+- [x] Fix `cell` dataset so it can work with `lmdb` and `num_workers > 0`, we will also need to handle removing the genome sql db from the init. → This is a bit Hacky for now.
+Also had to make sure we removed `seq_embedding` datasets. [[Data Loader Speed with Number of Workers for CellDataset|dendron://torchcell/experiments.dmf_costanzo_deepset#data-loader-speed-with-number-of-workers-for-celldataset]]
+- [x] Launch experiment on whole dataset `dmf` → We have speed issues[[Training Speed with Number of Workers for CellDataset|dendron://torchcell/experiments.dmf_costanzo_deepset#training-speed-with-number-of-workers-for-celldataset]]
+- 🔲 WT difference for loss function... thinking dataset should have a reference object at highest level.
+- 🔲 Gene ontology for `DCell`
+- 🔲 Consider making an `smf` dataset that comes from the `dmf` data. → moving to [[user.mjvolk3.torchcell.tasks.future]]
+- 🔲 Write `DCell` network as perturbation to GO graph
+- 🔲 Add in gene essentiality dataset `smf`
+- 🔲 Add in synthetic lethality dataset `dmf` [synthetic lethality db](https://synlethdb.sist.shanghaitech.edu.cn/v2/#/) this doesn't look like it has media conditions.
+- 🔲 Rewrite single cell fitness for `lmdb`
+- 🔲 Work on merge single cell fitness data
+- 🔲 Add triple mutant fitness dataset `tmf`
+- 🔲 Add gene expression for `smf` data
+- 🔲 Add gene expression data for `dmf` data
+- 🔲 Add morphology dataset
+- 🔲 Add plotting functionality on genomes

 ## 2023.09.06